jonathanfox5/gogadget/README.md

 uv tool install gogadget --python 3.10 --with 'torchaudio==2.5.1+cu124' --index 'https://download.pytorch.org/whl/cu124'
 ```

-You will probably also need to do some additional configuration - [Enabling GPU powered transcription](#enabling-gpu-powered-transcription)
+For more information on (optionally) using your GPU, please see [Enabling GPU powered transcription](#enabling-gpu-powered-transcription).

 ## Enabling GPU powered transcription